Giant Components in Random Temporal Graphs: Sharp Threshold for Giant Closed Connected Component

 \subsection{Proof of \cref{lm:bootstrap-reachability}}

 In what follows we will make repeated use of Chernoff bounds.
-For better readability, we summarize the different versions that we use in the following lemma.
-See, e.g., Theorems~4.4 and 4.5 in the book by Mitzenmacher and Upfal~\cite{MitzenmacherU17} for a proof. \begin{lemma}[Chernoff bounds] Let $X_1,\ldots, X_T$ be independent random variables taking values in $\{0,1\}$, let $X$ denote their sum, and let $\mu=\E[X]$.
+For better readability, we summarize the different versions that we use in the following lemma (see, e.g., Theorems~4.4 and 4.5 in~\cite{MitzenmacherU17}). \begin{lemma}[Chernoff bounds] Let $X_1,\ldots, X_T$ be independent random variables taking values in $\{0,1\}$, let $X$ denote their sum, and let $\mu=\E[X]$.
 Then, the following hold: \begin{enumerate}[(i)] \item For any $\delta>0$,

 \item For any $R\ge 6\mu$,

 \item For any $0<\delta<1$,

 \end{enumerate} \end{lemma}